Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Results

 \subsection{Angle-resolved photoemission spectroscopy}

-First, we introduce the experimental geometry of a typical ARPES experiment, as displayed in Fig.~\ref{fig1}.
-Photons of energy $h\nu$ in the $yz$-plane, with $h$ the Planck constant and $\nu$ the photon frequency, illuminate the material with an angle $\alpha$ between the incident light wavevector $\vec{k}_{h\nu}$ and the normal vector of the material $z$.

-The material contains electrons with a distribution of energies $E$, yielding a binding energy $E^{\mathrm{bin}}=\mu-E$ with respect to the chemical potential $\mu$, where we set the vacuum energy to zero.
-When $h\nu > \Phi + E^{\mathrm{bin}}$, with $\Phi$ the work function, photoelectrons with rest mass $m_{\mathrm{e}}$ are emitted with kinetic energies $E^{\mathrm{kin}}=h\nu - \Phi -E^{\mathrm{bin}}$.
-In an ARPES setup, the electrostatic tuning enforces a bias on the sample to align its chemical potential with that of the detector without creating an electric field in the vacuum, such that $\Phi$ is the work function of the detector in the latter equation.
+First, we introduce the experimental geometry of a typical ARPES experiment -- as displayed in Fig.~\ref{fig:ARPES} -- with electrons collected along a detector slit characterized by an angle $\eta$.
+Photons of energy $h\nu$, with $h$ the Planck constant and $\nu$ the photon frequency, illuminate the material at an incident light wavevector $\vec{k}_{h\nu}$.
+The material contains electrons with a distribution of energies $E$, yielding a binding energy $E^{\mathrm{bin}}=\mu-E$ with respect to the chemical potential $\mu$, where we set the vacuum energy at the analyzer to zero.
+When $h\nu$ is sufficiently high for electrons to reach the vacuum energy at the sample, photoelectrons of rest mass $m_{\mathrm{e}}$ are detected with kinetic energies $E^{\mathrm{kin}}=h\nu - \Phi -E^{\mathrm{bin}}$, with $\Phi$ the work function.
+In a typical ARPES setup, the chemical potentials of the sample and the analyzer are aligned, while the vacuum level at the detector serves as the zero of energy, such that $\Phi$ can be identified as the work function of the analyzer~\cite{fero:2014}.
 Far from the sample, the wavefunctions of the photoemitted electrons can be approximated by plane waves with momenta $\hbar \vec{p}$ and energies $E^{\mathrm{kin}}=\hbar^2 |\mathbf{p}|^2/(2m_{\mathrm{e}})$.
 A radial electric field $\vec{E}$ is applied within the hemispherical analyzer, such that electrons arrive at the detector with $E^{\mathrm{kin}}$ within the energy resolution.
-Given the polar angle $\theta$ and azimuthal angle $\phi$ between the $z$ axis and the wavevector $\vec{p}$ pointing towards the detector slit, the components of $\vec{p}$ can be decomposed as: